twitter/joauth/README.md

 * Custom callbacks to obtain scheme and path from the request in a non-standard way
 * Configurable timestamp checking
 * Correctly works around various weird URLEncoder bugs in the JVM
-* Written in Java, with Scala bindings
+* Written in Java, with minimal dependencies

 The Github source repository is [here](https://github.com/twitter/joauth/).
 Patches and contributions are welcome.